DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2024-03-25-using-tags-to-summarise-a-teachers-status.md

 In the new service, we did not explicitly say that there was no alert.
 We just did not show an alert.

-Some users also told us they wanted to see to something on screen which they could print or include in a screenshot for their records.
+Some users also told us they wanted to see something on screen which they could print or include in a screenshot.
 They said that it would be useful to have an indication of restrictions and other status information in one place.

 > “I want a status like the old service, with alerts equals none, QTS and induction status.
 This is what we screenshot.”

+They might want this because:

+- teacher supply agencies are sometimes asked to prove to schools that they've done the required checks
+- many schools want to keep records of the checks which they’ve done

-We know that Ofsted do not ask for evidence that a record was checked but many users have said that they believe they need such evidence.
+Inspectors from Ofsted have told us that they do not ask for evidence that a record was checked.
+However many users have said that they believe they need such evidence.

 We decided to revisit the idea of including a status summary.
 We wanted to find out whether we could give a summary in a way which is helpful and also accurate in different situations.